Welcome to Ohakune Primary School. We are a New Entrant to year eight school.

 Our Library is available to children for borrowing books.
 As books can be brought home it is important that they are looked after as damage or loss will be charged for.

 The School offers no school lunches, however from time to time sausage sizzles are organised by the PTA.
 Order forms are sent out, we then require you to send them in with the correct change/amount to the classroom teacher.

 We encourage healthy eating and discourage treats such as chocolate and fizzy drink being brought for lunch.
 Lollies and chewing gum are not permitted at school.
 We are a school that believes in water only for students for drinking.

 Year 7 & 8 pupils attend technology based experiences.
-Our children attend up to 6-8 sessions each term.
+Our children attend 75 hours a year.
 The amount of extra costs required to have these experiences is separate to normal school operations.